Integrating AWS Cognito with a 2FA in an Ionic/Angular App with Amplify.

 # ionic g page pages/login

 IMPORTANT: the code lines for these components are a lot.
 You can find the source code at the end of this article or in my GitHub account.
-For this reason, in the following paragraphs, I emphasise all the changes made in the source code for your reference.
+For this reason, I emphasise all the changes made in the source code for your reference in the following paragraphs.

 We must update the following components to use the auth component in the app:

 - app.component.ts: this component is notified by the authenticator service when the user is signed in.

 - App.component.html: adding a “log out” button.
 Furthermore, the Ionic side menu must be activated when the user is logged in.

 - app-routing.module.ts: the existing page’s components routing config were moved to a new file called “pages-routing.module.ts” created inside the pages folder.
 These pages are now part of a unique app routing URL defined as “/app”.
 Finally, the new activation component is used as an auth-guard for the “/app” pages.